VonaeschLabUNIL/LAB_BIOINFO_SCRIPTS/PURE_ISOLATES/README.md

 This folder contains scripts for processing, cleaning, assembly, annotations of bacterial isolates sequenced by short-reads or long-reads.

-Illumina short reads sequencing: Assembly
+Illumina short reads sequencing: Short_reads_assembly